ADE-Scheduler/ADE-Scheduler/docs/source/tutorials/email.rst

 .. note::
-    Before running into the other tutorials, you should go through this one in order to setup all you need for the email feedback system to work properly.
+    Before running into the other tutorials, you should go through this one in order to setup all you need for the feedback system to work properly.
     As ADE Scheduler is hosted on a UNIX system machine, this tutorial will use the same commands as UNIX / LINUX system machines.
 No current support is provided for Windows users.